-Identification number.
+- Identification number.

+- Proper shipping name.

+- Hazard class.

-Packing group.
+- Packing group.

-Correct packaging.
+- Correct packaging.

-Correct label and markings.
+- Correct label and markings.

-Correct placards.
+- Correct placards.

-Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.

-Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).
+- Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).